»Terraform Cloud Driver

 This feature requires Consul-Terraform-Sync Enterprise which is available with Consul Enterprise.

-Consul-Terraform-Sync is more powerful when you integrate it with Terraform Cloud.
-Integrating with Terraform Cloud provides features, such as enhanced workspaces and insight into Terraform operations as Consul-Terraform-Sync dynamically updates your network infrastructure.
-Consul-Terraform-Sync is compatible with both the self-hosted and managed service versions of Terraform Cloud.
+Consul-Terraform-Sync (CTS) is more powerful when you integrate it with Terraform Cloud.
+Integrating with Terraform Cloud provides features, such as enhanced workspaces and insight into Terraform operations as CTS dynamically updates your network infrastructure.
+CTS is compatible with both the self-hosted and managed service versions of Terraform Cloud.
 It also supports all tiers of the Terraform Cloud managed service.

-This page describes how the Terraform Cloud driver operates within Consul-Terraform-Sync (CTS).
+This page describes how the Terraform Cloud driver operates within CTS.

 »Terraform Workspace Automation